microsoft/industry/telco/solutions/observability/readme.md

 - ExpressRoute lets you extend your on-premises networks into the Microsoft cloud over a private connection.
 - ExpressRoute connections don't go over the public Internet.
 This allows ExpressRoute connections to offer more reliability, faster speeds, consistent latencies, and higher security than typical connections over the Internet.
 - Azure compute services, namely virtual machines (IaaS) and cloud services (PaaS), that are deployed within a virtual network can be connected through the private peering domain.
 The private peering domain is considered to be a trusted extension of your core network into Microsoft Azure.
 You can set up bi-directional connectivity between your core network and Azure virtual networks (VNets).
 This peering lets you connect to virtual machines and cloud services directly on their private IP addresses.
+  - To access Azure PaaS services from on-premises via ExpressRoute private peering, they must be either deployed in the VNet or they must be accessible using a private endpoint.
+  - Note that private endpoints is a metered Azure service.
+Make sure you familiarize with its [pricing](https://azure.microsoft.com/pricing/details/private-link/), so that you can estimate expected costs depending on the amount of data to ingest.
 - To connect your Azure virtual network and your on-premises network via ExpressRoute, you must create a virtual network gateway first.
 A virtual network gateway serves two purposes: exchange IP routes between the networks and route network traffic.
 - Before you create an ExpressRoute gateway, you must create a gateway subnet, which must be named _GatewaySubnet_.
 - The ExpressRoute gateway  can be deployed as regional, [zonal or zone-redundant](https://docs.microsoft.com/azure/expressroute/expressroute-about-virtual-network-gateways#gwsub).
 - FastPath, when enabled, sends network traffic directly to virtual machines in the virtual network, bypassing the gateway.
   - Please note that FastPath have some [limitations](https://docs.microsoft.com/azure/expressroute/about-fastpath#limitations)
+- ExpressRoute Direct gives you the ability to connect directly into Microsoft’s global network at peering locations strategically distributed around the world.
+ExpressRoute Direct provides dual 100 Gbps or 10-Gbps connectivity, which supports Active/Active connectivity at scale.

 #### Design recommendations

-- Use a private connection based on ExpressRoute with Microsoft peering for data ingestion into an Azure storage service for scenarios such as:
+- Use a private connection based on ExpressRoute with private peering for data ingestion into an Azure storage service for scenarios such as:
   - Large environments with large amounts of data.
   - Production environments.
   - There are requirements or regulations in your organization, industry or region that require you to transmit corporate data over private connections exclusively, avoiding internet-based connections.